 - Urodynamic testing — Measures pressure in your bladder when resting and filling.
 A catheter is inserted into your urethra and bladder to fill your bladder with water.
 A pressure monitor measures and records the pressure within your bladder.

 - Cystogram — In this X-ray of your bladder, a catheter is inserted into your urethra and bladder.
 Through the catheter, a special dyed fluid is injected.
 As you urinate, the X-ray images help to show possible problems with your urinary tract.

 - Cystoscopy — A thin tube with a tiny lens (cystoscope) is inserted into your urethra to check for — and possibly remove — abnormalities in your urinary tract.

+The good news is, many women regain urinary control by changing a few habits and exercising to strengthen muscles that hold urine in the bladder.
 Treatment depends on the type of problem and what best fits your lifestyle.
 It may include simple exercises, medicines, special devices or procedures.
-In most cases, we will suggest the least invasive treatments first.
+If behavioral treatments fail, your provider may consider medicines.
+For some women, surgery is the best choice.
+In most cases, treatment will start with the least invasive options first.

 What can you expect with the different treatment options?

 - Behavioral Treatment — For some, avoiding urinary incontinence is as simple as limiting fluids at certain times of the day or planning regular trips to the bathroom — a therapy called timed voiding or bladder training.
 As you gain control, you can extend the time between trips.
 Bladder training also includes Kegel exercises to strengthen the pelvic muscles, which help hold urine in the bladder.